You dream it, we’ll organise it

 * Tell us your dreams!
 Do you want to stay in a riad full of mosaics, carved plaster and cedarwood beams, or spend a night under the stars in the Sahara?
 Go walking in the High Atlas or surf from the southern beaches?
-Send us an email or give us a call and we’ll get back to you within a few days with the outline of an itinerary that’s within your budget, and will work with you to fine-tune it so that you are perfectly happy with travel arrangements, destinations, accommodation, focus and any other minute detail.
+Send us an email or give us a call and we’ll get back to you within a few days with the outline of an itinerary that’s within your budget.
+We will work with you to fine-tune it so that you are perfectly happy with travel arrangements, destinations, accommodation, focus and any other minute detail.

 *We’ll need your dates, ports of entry and departure and your room requirements.
 An idea of your budget for accommodation is helpful, too.

 *Once your itinerary is finalised, we require a 50% deposit to make reservations for transport, hotels and guesthouses, excursions and activities.
 The balance is payable six weeks before departure.

 *We provide you with all necessary pre-departure information.
 We’re on standby to answer all your questions on etiquette, appropriate clothing, recommended books or apps, local weather conditions and anything else that springs to mind.

 *We recommend you take out Travel Insurance for complete peace of mind.
 Click here for information.

 1. Sisters in Morocco for a long weekend

 American sisters A and C, in their 50s, are living in Spain for a while, and wanted a quick trip to Fez.
 Here’s what we put together: